 - Decentralized finance platforms

-- Blockchain games
+- Blockchain-based games

 - NFT marketplaces